ATTN: Farhard Hameed, 301 ME

 Boston, MA 02115

-Professor Farhan ‘CJ’ Hameed is a physician Informaticist, clinical and research informatics educator and a fellow of Healthcare Information and Management Systems Society (HIMSS).
-He has an extensive experience in healthcare, neuroscience R&D and development of healthcare information systems management for US, Canada and several international healthcare organizations.
-He is currently leading the medical informatics initiatives at Pfizer Innovative Research (PfIRe) Lab at Pfizer Inc. CJ has been involved in the development of clinical decision support systems (CDSS) & drug databases for multiple Health Information Exchange (HIE) platforms.
-CJ specializes in the use of semantic interoperability standards, ontologies and to provide integrated clinical solutions throughout the project and product life cycles and more recently in clinical research informatics – development of electronic data capturing (EDC), use of use of wearable devices, AI/Machine learning and the development of digital biomarkers specifically for Parkinson’s Disease.
-CJ has been a key resource for conducting product design and usability testing, software development and redesigning of the clinical workflows.
+He is currently leading the medical informatics initiatives at Pfizer Innovative Research Lab at Pfizer Inc. He has been involved in the development of clinical decision support systems and drug databases for multiple health information exchange platforms.
+He specializes in the use of semantic interoperability standards, ontologies and integrated clinical solutions throughout project and product life cycles.
+More recently in clinical research informatics, he has focused on electronic data capturing, wearable devices, AI/machine learning, and digital biomarkers specifically for Parkinson’s disease.
+He has been a key resource for conducting product design and usability testing, software development, and redesigning of the clinical workflows.

 He is an award-winning professor.
 He earned his master’s degree in health informatics from Northeastern University, and gained a clinical informatics certificate from the University of Texas Health Science Center in Houston.
 He also completed the clinical educator program at Midwestern University in Arizona and earned his medical degree from Dow University of Health Sciences in Karachi, Pakistan.